digitaldeacon/memberhive/README.md

 Also refer to the heading below (Package Managing) for additional infos.

-We prefer to use **YARN** now (installe dvia npm - funny, i know), but you are not required to use it.
+We use **YARN** now (install via npm - funny, i know), but you are not absolutely required to use it.

 ### PHP
 You need PHP 7 with the 'mbstring' and 'simplexml' extensions.
 Also Composer is required.